rzuckerm/glotter2/doc/directory-level-configuration.rst

 =========

 ``container`` contains settings that help Glotter2 know how to build and run sources in this directory.
+If omitted, then this indicates that the language is untestable.

 It has the following settings.